Josh Howard is a producer and broadcast executive with more than 25 years of experience in news and documentary production.

 Barbara Pierce has been teaching graduate and undergraduate courses at Annenberg School of Journalism at the University of Southern California since 2011.
 She’s also a writing coach in the student-run newsroom.

 For more than 25 years she was a producer for CBS News, working primarily for the CBS Evening News.
 She also produced segments for Sunday Morning, CBS This Morning, and 60 Minutes II.
 She covered breaking news and produced investigative reports as well as features.

 She received an Alfred I. DuPont-Columbia University Award and two National Emmys for Investigative Reporting.
 She has a Masters Degree from Columbia University Graduate School of Journalism and a Bachelor of Arts from Williams College.

-Rich White, Director of Photography, is an Emmy Award-winning cinematographer with over 30 years of experience behind the camera.
+Richard White, Director of Photography, is an Emmy Award-winning cinematographer with over 30 years of experience behind the camera.

-His keen sense of storytelling, and his ability to craft a compelling narrative through the use of video, can be seen in his work on 60 Minutes, Dateline NBC, and many other network news broadcasts for which he has travelled the world.
+His keen sense of storytelling, and his ability to craft a compelling narrative through the use of video, can be seen in his work on 60 Minutes, Dateline NBC, and many other network news broadcasts for which he has traveled the world.